June 5, 2025

 • Then, it’s time for building permits from the local municipality or the free zone authority for any factory construction or modifications you have planned.

-• And don’t forget those essential approvals for utilities like water and electricity – your factory won’t run without them!
+• And don’t forget the essential approvals for utilities like water and electricity – your factory won’t run without them!

 4: Specific Approvals from Energy and Environmental Authorities

-• Depending on just how big and complex your operations are, you might also need a nod of approval from the MOEI, local energy departments (like DEWA in Dubai or the DOE in Abu Dhabi), and the environmental agencies.
+• Depending on the size and complexity of your operations, you might also need a nod of approval from the MOEI, local energy departments (like DEWA in Dubai or the DOE in Abu Dhabi), and environmental agencies.

 Hot Tip: Gather These Documents Early (You’ll Thank Us Later!)